Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree of polynomial systems

-The Castelnuovo-Mumford regularity is an invariant of an ideal which gives a measure of how complicated that ideal is in terms of its minimal free resolution.
-It has been studied (although not precisely defined) by Castelnuovo, when he studied what is now called Castelnuovo's base-point free pencil trick.
-A rigorous definition was given by Mumford for sheaves, and by Kleiman for ideals and modules.

-There are other equivalent definitions of Castelnuovo-Mumford regularity in commutative algebra, using for example local cohomology or $\mathrm{Ext}$ modules.
-To read more on regularity and its properties the interested reader may consult the book of Eisenbud \cite[Chapter 20]{Eis94} or the survey paper of Chardin \cite{Cha07}.
-In the sequel we only mention the properties and facts that are relevant for our purposes.
+For more on regularity and its properties, the interested reader may consult~\cite[Chapter 20]{Eis94} or~\cite{Cha07}.
+In the sequel we only mention the facts that are relevant for our purposes.

-\begin{Rem} In the references we gave and in many texts in commutative algebra or algebraic geometry, it is often assumed that the field $\kk$ is algebraically closed or infinite.
-However, the definition of regularity makes perfect sense over a finite field as well.
+\begin{remark} In many texts in commutative algebra or algebraic geometry it is assumed that the field $\kk$ is algebraically closed or infinite.
+However, the definition of regularity makes perfect sense over a finite field.
 The construction of a minimal free resolution that we illustrated can be carried out over a finite field.
 Moreover, it shows that the Castelnuovo-Mumford regularity is preserved under field extensions.
-In particular, if $I$ is an ideal in a polynomial ring $R=\FF_q[x_1,\dots,x_n]$ over a finite field $\FF_q$ and $J$ is its extension to the polynomial ring $S=\overline{\FF}_q[x_1,\dots,x_n]$ over the algebraic closure of $\FF_q$, then $\reg_R(I)=\reg_S(J)$. \end{Rem}
+In particular, if $I$ is an ideal in a polynomial ring $R=\FF_q[x_1,\dots,x_n]$ over a finite field $\FF_q$ and $J$ is its extension to the polynomial ring $S=\overline{\FF}_q[x_1,\dots,x_n]$ over the algebraic closure of $\FF_q$, then $\reg_R(I)=\reg_S(J)$. \end{remark}

-In the next theorem, we collect two results due to Bayer and Stillman, and Chardin, respectively.
-They relate the regularity of a homogeneous ideal to the regularity of its $DRL$ initial ideal, under some assumptions.
-Combined with our Theorem~\ref{cor-solvdegIh}, they will allow us to bound the solving degree of inhomogeneous ideals.
+The next theorem is due to Bayer and Stillman.
+It relates the regularity of a homogeneous ideal to the regularity of its $DRL$ initial ideal.
+Combined with our Theorem~\ref{cor-solvdegIh}, it will allow us to bound the solving degree of any system.

-\begin{Theorem}[\cite{BS87}, Theorem~2.4 and Proposition~2.9, \cite{Cha03}] Let $\kk$ be an infinite field, and let $J\subseteq \kk[x_1,\dots,x_n]$ be a homogeneous ideal.
-Assume that $J$ is either zero-dimensional or in generic coordinates over $\overline{\kk}$, then
+\begin{theorem}[\cite{BS87}, Theorem~2.4 and Proposition~2.9] Let $J$ be a homogeneous ideal in $\kk[x_1,\dots,x_n]$.
+Assume that $J$ is in generic coordinates over $\overline{\kk}$, then

-\end{Theorem}
+\end{theorem}